WebDesigner32/ConferenceCentralApp/README.md

 Start with the `addSessionToWishlist` method.
 Here, you must provide the `websafeKey` in the `websafeSessionKey` field for the session you are interested in adding.
-To do that, see Step 3 from `Test Instructions`.
+To do that, see the last half of Step 3 from `Test Instructions`.

 Moving forward, you will want to retrieve sessions in your wishlist, and so you must go to the required method `getSessionsInWishlist` and then click